- Before your session

 - Compatible Devices

-- The platform can be used on any device (Computer, tablet or phone).
-There are a few things to be aware of depending on what type of device you have available
+- The platform can be used on any device (Computer, Tablet or Phone).

 - A Webcam